sirikata/sirikata-cluster/README.md

 variable SIRIKATA_CLUSTER_PEMFILE, which is nicer since it's used by a number of commands (sometimes indirectly where it may not be obvious it is needed).

-Unfortunately, because the version of corosync available, the nodes can't just figure out which other nodes are available by themselves.
-We need to provide each node with a list.
-There are a couple of steps involved -- getting the list of addresses, updating the puppet master config, and forcing all the nodes to re-run their puppet configurations.
-Once the puppet configurations are updated, they take care of updating corosync and restarting it.
-Finally, there is one more modification which needs to be run on one of the nodes to make the cluster usable (stonith-enabled=false).
-We've wrapped this whole process into a single command (you can look at the code to see the individual steps):

-    ./sirikata-cluster.py ec2 fix corosync mycluster [--pem=my_ec2_ssh_key.pem]

-(Note that this assumes a local puppet master in the default location).
-At this point, you should have the nodes ready for executing pacemaker resources (i.e. services).

 When you're done with the nodes, terminate them: